Everything You Need to Know About Blueberries

 For a spin on your traditional bruschetta, try this gorgeous blueberry and beet bruschetta at your next gathering.
 It will be sure to wow your guests with its striking colour and flavour.

-And after a long week, wind down with some blueberry mojitos.
+After a long week, wind down with some blueberry mojitos.
 Muddle blueberries with mint to get extra flavour and a beautiful hue to your drink.

 According to the Canadian Nutrient File, 1 cup (250 mL/153 g) of blueberries contain a great number of your daily-recommended intake of nutrients: 37% of Vitamin K, 25% of Vitamin C, 16% of fibre (4 g), 4% of folate, 4% of magnesium, 3% of iron, and 123 µg of the antioxidants lutein and zeaxanthin.